SQL*Loader provides the option to load data using a conventional path load method, and a direct path load method.

-Tables to be loaded cannot have Oracle Virtual Private Database (VPD) policies active on INSERT.
+Tables that you want to load cannot have Oracle Virtual Private Database (VPD) policies active on

-Segments to be loaded cannot have any active transactions pending.
+Segments that you want to load cannot have any active transactions pending.

-To check for this condition, use the Oracle Enterprise Manager command
+To check for active transactions, use the Oracle Enterprise Manager command

-TABLEto find the object ID for the tables you want to load.
+MONITOR TABLEto find the object ID for the tables that you want to load.
 Then use the command

-For releases of the database earlier than Oracle9i, you can perform a SQL*Loader direct path load only when the client and server are the same release.
-This also means that you cannot perform a direct path load of Oracle9i data into a database of an earlier release.
-For example, you cannot use direct path load to load data from a release 9.0.1 database into a release 8.1.7 database.
+For Oracle Database releases earlier than Oracle9i, you can perform a SQL*Loader direct path load only when the client and server are the same release.
+This restriction also means that you cannot perform a direct path load of Oracle9i data into an earlier Oracle Database release.
+For example, you cannot use direct path load to load data from Oracle Database 9i Release 1 (9.0.1) into an Oracle 8i (8.1.7) Oracle Database.

-Beginning with Oracle9i, you can perform a SQL*Loader direct path load when the client and server are different releases.
-However, both releases must be at least release 9.0.1 and the client release must be the same as or lower than the server release.
-For example, you can perform a direct path load from a release 9.0.1 database into a release 9.2 database.
-However, you cannot use direct path load to load data from a release 10.0.0 database into a release 9.2 database.
+Beginning with Oracle Database 9i, you can perform a SQL*Loader direct path load when the client and server are different releases.
+However, both releases must be at least Oracle Database 9i Release 1 (9.0.1), and the client release must be the same as or lower than the server release.
+For example, you can perform a direct path load from an Oracle Database 9i Release 1 (9.0.1) database into Oracle Database 9i Release 2 (9.2).
+However, you cannot use direct path load to load data from Oracle Database 10g into an Oracle Database 9i release.

 The following features are not available with direct path load:

 CREATE SEQUENCEduring the load.
-This is because in direct path loads there is no SQL being generated to fetch the next value since direct path does not generate
+This is because in direct path loads there is no SQL being generated to fetch the next value, because direct path does not generate

 In addition to the previously listed restrictions, loading a single partition has the following restrictions: